What is Sorority and Fraternity Life?

 How do I report a hazing incident?

 State law and university policy require that you immediately contact the Office of the Dean of Students at 512-471-9700 or 512-471-3065.
 You may also report a hazing incident online.
-Fear of losing an opportunity to join a particular fraternity or sorority should never prevent you from reporting a hazing incident.
+Fear of losing an opportunity to join or remain in a particular fraternity or sorority should never prevent you from reporting a hazing incident.
 Your health and safety are far more important!
+Anyone can file a report.